vpc-ccg/scTagger/README.md

-# scTagger
+# scTagger paper branch
 scTagger matches cellular barcodes from 10x Genomics single cell experiments with hybrid short- and long-read RNA sequencing.
+This branch reproduces the results presented in the paper manuscript of scTagger.

 # Installation

-To install the dependency, use conda (or mamba for faster environment resolution) to create and activate the needed environment:
+To install the needed dependencies, use conda (or mamba for faster environment resolution) to create and activate the needed environment:

 ```bash
 mamba env create -f envs/run.yml